Nianze/nianze.github.io/content/post/2018-01-04-start-ml-note.md

 │   └── reinforcement learning
 ├── learn incrementally or in a whole batch
 │   ├── online learning (incremental learning)
-│   └── batch learning
+│   │       ├── adapting rapidly to changing data and autonomous system │   │       └── out-of-core learning (training on large quantities of data) │   └── batch learning
 └── predict based on a model or not
     ├── instance-based learning (using a similarity measure)